GJChaitin/unknowable/README.md

 Links to the code can be found off of the latter site.

+The code was originally written circa 1999-2000.
+Surprisingly, the main LISP interpreter, `lisp.c` still runs as written but gives a couple of warning.
+Removing warnings is a very trivial changes line (adding `int` to the front of `main()`) and adding a single `#include <stdlib.h>`

+However to preserve everything as written, the git branch `urtext` was created.
+See that for the original sources (or as close as I can get).

-File extensions ending in `.l` are LISPx programs; extensions ending in `.r` is output from running the program through the LISP interpreter.
+File extensions ending in `.l` are LISP programs; extensions ending in `.r` is output from running the program through the LISP interpreter.

 I have written a small Makefile to facilitate compiling and running the code.
 If you have [`remake`](https://remake.readthedocs.io/en/latest/) installed, you can get a list of targets by running:
 `remake --tasks`: